-Bidding war speculation gives UK’s Morrisons shares a boost
+Bidding war talk surrounds UK supermarket chain Morrisons

 “There can be no certainty that any offer will be made, nor as to the terms on which any such offer might be made,” Apollo said in a statement.

-The statement comes after the retailer said it had agreed a 6.3 billion-pound ($8.7 billion) takeover from a group of investors led by Fortress Investment.
+The statement comes after Britain’s fourth-largest retailer said it had agreed a 6.3 billion-pound ($8.7 billion) takeover from a group of investors led by Fortress Investment.
 When debt is added in, that bid is worth 9.5 billion pounds.

 Morrisons’ share price was up more than 11% to around 266 pence on Monday morning on the London Stock Exchange following Apollo’s statement.